ACG Cup Northwest Committee

 Stephen is the Managing Director of Endeavour, a Northwest-based private equity group.
 Stephen serves on the boards of several Endeavour portfolio companies including ESCO Corporation, Zoom+, New Seasons Market, Bristol Farms, Vigor Industrial, Genesis Financial Solutions, USNR and Pacific Market International.
 Before joining Endeavour in 2002, Stephen was the Chairman of Stoel Rives, one of the largest law firms in the Pacific Northwest.
 Stephen also serves on the board of Columbia Sportswear Company and Pendleton Woolen Mills, and is a former board member of Roseburg Forest Products.
 Stephen has a B.A. from Stanford University, a J.D. from Stanford Law School and an MBA from the Stanford Graduate School of Business.

-Tory is Executive Vice President, Head of Commercial Banking, Umpqua Bank.
+Tory is Senior Executive Vice President and Chief Banking Officer at Umpqua Bank.
 Tory oversees Umpqua Bank’s commercial lending division, focusing specifically on commercial and industrial lending in the middle-market segment.
 Previous to his role at Umpqua, Tory served as division president and managing director for California Bank & Trust in California.
 Tory also served as the executive vice president and COO for the San Diego International Sports Council.
 Tory played for the San Francisco 49ers from 1985-1989 and was a member of the Super Bowl XXIII Championship team.
 He received his MBA from the University of Southern California.